Associate Counsel, Transactions - Procurement & Contracts

 The Metropolitan Transportation Authority is North America's largest transportation network, serving a population of 15.3 million people across a 5,000-square-mile travel area surrounding New York City, Long Island, southeastern New York State, and Connecticut.
 The MTA network comprises the nation’s largest bus fleet and more subway and commuter rail cars than all other U.S. transit systems combined.
 MTA strives to provide a safe and reliable commute, excellent customer service, and rewarding opportunities.

-The Associate Counsel, Transactions position reports to a Deputy General Counsel or Assistant Deputy General Counsel in the Transactions Division of the consolidated MTA Legal Department.
+The Associate Counsel, Transactions position reports to a Deputy General Counsel or Assistant Deputy General Counsel in a Transactions Divisions in the consolidated MTA Legal Department.
 The current Transactions Divisions are the: 1) Condemnation Division, 2) Environmental Division, 3) Finance Division, 4) Procurement and Contracts Division, 5) Real Estate Development Division, 6) Real Estate Transactions and Operations Division, and 7) Special Projects Division.

-Depending on the needs of the Legal Department and the Division, the duties of the Associate Counsel include representing the MTA and its operating agencies in transactions (contracts, agreements, and associated documentation), client counseling, compliance, negotiations, dispute resolution, risk management, and (for Environmental and Condemnation Divisions) litigation matters.
-The duties of the Associate Counsel include providing legal counsel on statutory, regulatory, and agency policy matters, as well as other matters that pertain to or affect the operations and functions of the MTA and its affiliates and subsidiaries.
-The transactions, compliance, negotiations, dispute resolution, risk management, counseling, and (for the Environmental and Condemnation Divisions) litigation duties of the Associate Counsel are increasingly complex and involve greater responsibility and independence.
+Depending on the needs of the Legal Department and the Division, the duties of the Associate Counsel include representing the MTA and its operating agencies in transactions (contracts, agreements and associated documentation), client counseling, compliance, negotiations, dispute resolution, risk management, and (for Environmental and Condemnation Divisions) litigation matters, which are of increasing complexity and involve increasing levels of responsibility and independence .
+The duties of the Associate Counsel also include providing legal counsel on statutory, regulatory, agency policy, and other matters that pertain to or impact the operations and functions of the MTA and its affiliates and subsidiaries.

 Associate Counsel – Levels I, II, and III